 This analysis of knowledge helps to clarify why Socrates cannot attribute the virtue of knowledge to a living person as well as to himself.
 It also clarifies why, on the other hand, he is so consistent in his behavior and way of life.
 The suggested analysis of the meaning of knowledge closes this gap.
 Socrates cannot attribute knowledge to a living person because of his (and everyone’s) ignorance of how a person, including himself, will act in the next unexpected situation, which no one can really anticipate.
 On the other hand, Socrates pursues knowledge, and therefore his efforts are directed towards being consistent and, as far as he can, always carrying out the right and good action.

 Looking at the story The Last Leaf from the above perspective clarifies O. Henry's (the narrator’s) intuition that the amount of truthfulness of the ‘false’ leaf is greater than that of any other leaf on the bush.
-Because, from the MK point of view, the ‘true leaves and the way they behaved in the stormy weather dragged the situation towards a bad end, an undesirable result, while the ‘false’ leaf pulled the situation in a good direction.
+Because, from the MK point of view, the ‘true' (KJTB true) leaves and the way they behaved in the stormy weather dragged the situation towards a bad end, an undesirable result, while the ‘false’ (KJTB false) leaf pulled the situation in a good direction.

+Solution of the four textual problems

 The MK perspective also coincides with and is developed through an interpretation of the four textual problems.
 Based on the simile of Daedalus statues, I have suggested above an understanding of true-belief as a belief that leads a person to do the right and good thing in situation C, and so see truthfulness as a tool for morality and goodness.
-I suggested thinking of true-belief as one part of an inner compass that in specific contingent conditions brings an individual to .
-In this sense there is no different at particular moment from true-belief and knowledge.
+I suggested thinking of true-belief as one part of an inner compass that in specific contingent conditions brings an individual to act morally and be good.
+In this sense, there is no different at particular moment from true-belief and knowledge.
 Yet knowledge is a state of living in which such a compass, a good and true compass become the one and only leader of one's behavior, emotions, state of mind and life in general.
 This explains the analogy of knowledge to a bound statue that, without this bonding, would probably run away from time to time, and in these moments of running away would be of no help.
 In a state of knowledge the statue is bound – it cannot run away.
 This interpretation also explains why, in the ancient Greek legacy, we can only attribute knowledge to a person after that person has passed away.
-Only then may we assess if that person was always .
+Only then may we assess if that person was always doing the good thing.

 The priority of action and attitude over metaphysics

-Moving now to the problem of Socrates declaration, I believe that it is reasonable to deduce from that the most important thing – what alone has value within itself – is the moral action, the attitude .
-Moreover it is seen from fragment that one should be skeptical and unsure regarding one's metaphysical beliefs such as the theory of recollection, or other common beliefs Meno expresses.
+Moving now to the textual problem of Socrates declaration, I believe that it is reasonable to deduce from it, as from the MK model, that the most important thing – what alone has value within itself – is the moral action, the way of life in general and the attitude to the unknown real.
+The amount of KJTB (propositional) truthfulness of a belief or a theory is negligible from Plato's Socrates declaration and from the MK perspective.
+A belief or a theory are true as long as they lead a person to act morally and be good.
+Moreover, it is seen from this fragment that one should be skeptical and unsure regarding the propositional KJTB truthfulness of one's metaphysical beliefs such as the theory of recollection, or other common beliefs Meno expresses.